DS-100/textbook/notebooks/ch17/classification_prob.md

            ci=None,
            scatter_kws={'alpha': 0.4})
 plt.axhline(y=0.5, linestyle='--', c='g')
-plt.title('Cutoff for classification');
+plt.title('Cutoff for Classification');
 ```

 ![png](classification_prob_files/classification_prob_13_0.png)

 In the steps above, we attempt to perform a regression to predict the probability that a shot will go in.
 If our regression produces a probability, setting a cutoff of 0.5 means that we predict that a shot will go in when our model thinks the shot going in is more likely than the shot missing.
+We will revisit the topic of classification thresholds later in the chapter.

 ## Issues with Linear Regression for Probabilities

 Unfortunately, our linear model's predictions cannot be interpreted as probabilities.
-Valid probabilities must lie between zero and one; our linear model violates this condition.
+Valid probabilities must lie between zero and one, but our linear model violates this condition.
 For example, the probability that LeBron makes a shot when he is 100 feet away from the basket should be close to zero.
 In this case, however, our model will predict a negative value.

-If we alter our regression model so that its predictions may be interpreted as probabilities, we have no qualms about using its predictions for classification.
-We accomplish this with a new prediction function and a new cost function.
-The resulting model is called a **logistic regression** model.
+If we alter our regression model so that its predictions may be interpreted as probabilities, we will have no qualms about using its predictions for classification.
+We accomplish this with a new prediction function and a new loss function.
+The resulting model is called a **logistic model**.